-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 Cutting it fine

-It is now just 245 days until the 2019 Rugby World Cup, but Spark has yet to name a launch date for its Spark Sport app (which will also be used to stream Formula 1, English Premier League soccer and a number of other sports that the telco has recently acquired rights to), though it has indicated it will be before the end of March (and it's now collecting expressions of interest via spark.co.nz/sport).
+It is now just 245 days until the 2019 Rugby World Cup, but Spark has yet to name a launch date for its Spark Sport app (which will also be used to stream Formula 1, English Premier League football and a number of other sports that the telco has recently acquired rights to), though it has indicated it will be before the end of March (and it's now collecting expressions of interest via spark.co.nz/sport).

 In software development and testing terms, that's cutting it fine.

 Formula 1 races and Premier League soccer will be something of a warm-up for the Spark Sport app in the months before the Rugby World Cup.
-But their wee-small-hours times, and relatively small audiences, won't be any proximation of the strain and challenges of a couple of million people crushing in to watch a big World Cup game.
+But their wee-small-hours times and relatively small audiences won't be any proximation of the strain and challenges of a couple of million people crushing in to watch a big World Cup game.

-And, regardless Martin notes that even well established streaming players have constant issues.
+And regardless, Martin notes, even well-established streaming players have constant issues.

-"DAZN, who are by far and away are the global gold standard of online sports streaming; I mean they've got a business with 2000 employees, they've got 500 developers, they've built a lot of their own tech, they've spent literally billions of dollars acquiring rights and launching into major markets and they're the best at it bar none - even they've dropped games and had problems," Martin says.
+"DAZN, who are by far and away the global gold standard of online sports streaming; I mean they've got a business with 2000 employees, they've got 500 developers, they've built a lot of their own tech, they've spent literally billions of dollars acquiring rights and launching into major markets and they're the best at it bar none - even they've dropped games and had problems," Martin says.

-"Particularly when a services is coming up for speed and they're bedding it down and it's recently out of the developers' gates.
+"Particularly when a service is coming up for speed and they're bedding it down and it's recently out of the developers' gates.
 It just takes a while to land some of this stuff."

 For all Spark's network smarts, Martin is still not confident its stream will play smoothly at his Auckland home, which does not have UFB fibre and won't have ultrafast broadband before the cup.